Retire by stateFigures verified May 31, 2026

 Does Maryland tax pension and retirement income?

-Maryland offers a pension exclusion of up to $41,200 for the 2025 tax year for residents who are 65 or older or totally disabled, which lowers the tax on eligible retirement income.
-The exact amount depends on your age, income, and benefit type, so check the state guidance.
+It can.
+If you are 65 or older, or totally disabled, Maryland lets you exclude up to $41,200 of pension income for the 2025 tax year, which trims the tax on eligible retirement income.
+The exact amount turns on your age, income, and benefit type, so check the state guidance.

 Comptroller of Maryland